jjmojojjmojo/jjmojojjmojo.github.io/_build/content/circuitpython-state-2.rst

    For an in-depth analysis of *button* bounce and possible solutions, check out `A Guide To Debouncing <http://www.ganssle.com/debouncing.htm>`__ from the `Ganssle Group <http://www.ganssle.com/>`__.
 It's the best discussion I've found in my research, and often cited by other tutorials that you run into on the subject.

-Maybe for some applications, like turning on an LED only while a button is pressed (maybe you're building a visual telegraph machine?), it's not really a problem.
+Maybe for some applications, like turning on an LED only while a button is pressed, it's not really a problem.
 But if pressing that button has *side effects* it can be really, really bad.

 What are *side effects*?
 These are changes that occur *outside* of the code that is executing, *because* of the code.
 Typically, this means we're altering data outside of our scope (function, method, module, instance, etc), but it can also mean that we're doing something in the "real world", outside of the *computer*.
 Altering a global variable would be a side effect, as would turning on an LED.
 These side effects are pretty innocuous, but imagine the side effect is something like writing data to a file.
 If things aren't kosher, we might write bad data or corrupt something.
 What about triggering a relay to turn on or off a piece of dangerous machinery, or sensitive equipment?
 That could cause physical damage to the equipment, or even hurt someone.